I/O error on Cassini RADAR data

 Thanks for providing the additional information.

 I was able to get set up on a MacOS that matches your version, but I was not able to reproduce the problem with the particular file you pointed us to - the data ingest successfully.
 Have you had any success with any other images from the that data set?
 Could you humor us and download the data again, unzip the img and try again?

 If you have access to tuiview or qgis you might try opening your file there.
 If you do take this course, please let us know how it goes.

 #6 Updated by Shannon Shannon almost 2 years ago

 Well, I've been re-downloading, unzipping, and trying again for the last few days.
 But I just tried downloading into a different directory and operating isis from there--wouldn't you know that that worked?
 I have successfully run isis3 in this old directory before so I'm not sure where the problem came from.

 For future reference, does the error message in the print.ptr file above tell you anything?
 I.e. Should I ever worry about tinkering with the underlying cpp files?

 P.S.
 For kicks, I did try opening the img file directly into qgis, but the file format was unsupported.

-#7 Updated by Lynn Weller 10 months ago
+#7 Updated by Lynn Weller almost 2 years ago